June 12-13, 2024 | Columbus, Ohio

 B. ATV and UTV Liability Exposures

-As ATVs and UTVs increasingly play pivotal roles in agricultural operations, it's essential to address the liability exposures they bring.
+As all-terrain vehicles and utility task vehicles increasingly play pivotal roles in agricultural operations, it's essential to address the liability exposures they bring.
 This session offers insights into proactive risk management strategies tailored to the unique challenges of ATV/UTV use in agriculture.

 Join us to explore best practices in ATV/UTV program management and evaluation.
-Learn how to implement and assess effective training, both in the classroom and in practical settings.
+Learn how to implement and assess effective training in classroom and practical settings.
 We'll also identify common hazards associated with ATV/UTV usage in agricultural environments and provide actionable solutions to enhance safety and minimize liabilities.

 10:45 AM - 11:00 AM